Tropical-like heat and humidity continues to build into the area

 FIRST ALERT DAYS remain in effect today through Friday

 QUAD CITIES, Iowa/Ill.
-(KWQC) -- ***FIRST ALERT DAYS in effect for heat and humidity through Friday***
+(KWQC) -- ***FIRST ALERT DAYS IN EFFECT THROUGH FRIDAY FOR EXCESSIVE HEAT INDEXES OF 105 TO 115+***

-A dangerous stretch of heat and humidity is upon us and First Alert Days are in effect each day of the work week.
-Highs today will reach the mid 90s and heat indices will peak near 105º.
-The worst stretch looks to be Tuesday-Thursday where some areas may hit 100º for a high, something we haven’t done in the Quad Cities since July of 2012.
-The high temps combined with the humidity means it could feel as hot as 115º-120º in some cases.
-In other words, find a pool or have some indoor plans these afternoons.
-A front will cool things off by Friday and highs this weekend will be back to the 70s and 80s.
+Heat and humidity headlining our weather the rest of this week.
+Today winds will turn more to the south allowing for a slight increase in temps, but more so on the humidity side.
+This means we will likely feel like 105º to 110º this afternoon.
+The peak of the heat and humidity arrives for the middle of the week with highs near 100º for the first time in over a decade.
+The heat index may approach 120º in some areas by Thursday.
+After all this we get rewarded with a pleasant weekend with highs only near 80º.

 TODAY: Sunny and hot.
 High: 94º.
 Winds: E 5-10 mph.